-Dr. Evelyn Wan currently teaches at the Department of Media and Culture Studies and is an affiliated researcher at the Institute for Cultural Inquiry at Utrecht University.
-She also worked as a postdoctoral researcher at the Tilburg Institute for Law, Technology, and Society at Tilburg University.
-She graduated cum laude from her PhD programme with her dissertation, “Clocked!: Time and Biopower in the Age of Algorithms”, and was awarded a national dissertation prize by the Praemium Erasmianum Foundation in the Netherlands.
+Dr. Evelyn Wan currently teaches at the Department of Media and Culture Studies and is a researcher at the Institute for Cultural Inquiry at Utrecht University.
+She also conducted postdoctoral research at the Tilburg Institute for Law, Technology, and Society at Tilburg University.
+She graduated cum laude from her PhD programme with her dissertation, “Clocked!: Time and Biopower in the Age of Algorithms”, and was awarded a national dissertation prize by the Praemium Erasmianum Foundation in the Netherlands in 2019.
 Her work on the temporalities and politics of digital culture and algorithmic governance is interdisciplinary in nature, and straddles media and performance studies, gender and postcolonial theory, and legal and policy research.

 - PhD, cum laude (Institute for Cultural Inquiry, Universiteit Utrecht, The Netherlands)

 - Research MA in Media and Performance Studies, cum laude (Universiteit Utrecht, The Netherlands)

-- MA in Comparative Women’s Studies in Culture and Politics, cum laude (Universiteit Utrecht, The Netherlands) (2011)
+- MA in Gender Studies, cum laude (Universiteit Utrecht, The Netherlands) (2011)